COMPOSE is one of Rebol's most useful and recognizable constructs. As with most-things-Ren-C, it has evolved to become far more powerful.

 rebol2/r3-alpha/red>> compose [value: (block)] == [value: a b c] ren-c>> compose [value: (block)] == [value: [a b c]]

-If you want to have something splice, you do it with the specific notation of a doubled-group:
+If you want to have something splice, you do this with BLOCK! isotopes.
+For instance, SPREAD produces them:

 You can mix and match splicing parts and non-splicing parts in the same COMPOSE!

 It gets rid of an instance of /ONLY, which has always been something that causes head-scratching to new users ("only what?")

 This is now in sync with APPEND's default of not splicing.
 I am convinced that practice has shown that not splicing is a safer and more intuitive default.
 You're so often dealing with splicing several values at a time that the odds of you knowing precisely what data type all of them are become lesser.
 I really believe this is the better behavior for people who are writing and reading the code.